12 Dec - 2 min read

 UOB has announced some sweeping changes to its popular UOB Yolo credit card.
-The changes, which will come into effect on 1 January 2020, will fundamentally change the offerings of this UOB credit card as it includes a change in cashback rates as well as cashback-eligible transactions.
+The changes, which will come into effect on 1 January 2020, will fundamentally change the card’s offerings as it includes a change in cashback rates as well as cashback-eligible transactions.

 From next year, the UOB Yolo will be a much-changed card.
 For starters, the card will now award a maximum 5% cashback on three categories: Online, Dining, and a new Contactless category.
 Cashback will be capped at RM30 per month.